A Calm View from the Eye of the Storm: Hysteria, Youth and Sexuality

 At present, neither of us have children of our own.
 We're honestly too busy working with thousands of other people's children, attempting to provide sexuality information for which there is a dire and volubly evident need.
 But we do see many of the effects that abstinence-only sex education and the general cultural messages being sent to today's youth about their sexuality can generate.
 What's more, we see them in a far more candid arena than most folks who aren't high school students get to see on a regular basis.

 What do we see when we look at the thousands of teens who've populated the Scarleteen discussion boards and sent us thousands of e-mails for the past three years?
 Well, for one thing, we see an enormous number of teens having what we call "everything-but sex.'
-This means exactly what it sounds like: "dry" sex or frottage, manual sex, oral sex, anal sex, partial vaginal penetration: anything and everything one can think of that is not transparently penis-in-vagina intercourse to orgasm, which is what these youths' abstinence-only sex ed curricula tell them qualifies as 'sex.'
-Much of this sexual activity -- and let's face it, this is a hell of a lot of sexual activity -- takes place with any safer sex methods in use whatsoever.
+This means exactly what it sounds like: "dry" sex or frottage, manual sex, oral sex, anal sex, partial vaginal penetration: anything and everything one can think of that is not transparently vaginal intercourse to orgasm, which is what these youths' abstinence-only sex ed curricula tell them qualifies as 'sex.'
+Much of this sexual activity -- and let's face it, this is a hell of a lot of sexual activity -- takes place without any safer sex methods in use whatsoever.
 Nor are most of our youth getting regular sexual healthcare or STI testing, often because they have no access to this kind of healthcare without their parents being involved.
-Most of these teenagers and young adults don't initially perceive the risks inherent in what they're doing, because school and other sources repeatedly tell them that if they are monogamous (as they are led to believe all married couples are... again, despite very clear evidence to the contrary), which they interpret as not having more than one partner at any given time (despite the fact that many youths have multiple partners in a succession of fairly short-term relationships), and if they or their partner have not and do not engage in penis-in-vagina intercourse, that they have no STI or pregnancy risk.
+Most of these teenagers and young adults don't initially perceive the risks inherent in what they're doing, because school and other sources repeatedly tell them that if they are monogamous (as they are led to believe all married couples are... again, despite very clear evidence to the contrary), which they interpret as not having more than one partner at any given time (despite the fact that many youths have multiple partners in a succession of fairly short-term relationships), and if they or their partner have not and do not engage in vaginal intercourse, that they have no STI or pregnancy risk.

 That's the tip of the iceberg.
 We see youths either contemplating or sometimes actually performing genital mutilation on themselves because they are not informed as to the range of what the human sexual anatomy can actually look like, and furthermore, short of surfing porn sites online, they have no real way of finding out.
 We see all too many teens whose body-image and self-image is based almost entirely on whether or not someone else currently finds them sexually attractive.
 Sure, we can blame Britney's bellybutton, the ad industry, and Hollywood for some of that... but perhaps it's also worth considering that when we as adults obsess endlessly about teen sexuality, and turn it into the only teen issue on which we focus, that we might be telling young people in a rather direct manner that sex really is the only thing that matters in their lives, and that their sexuality really is just about all we notice when we notice them at all?